EGI-Federation/documentation/content/en/about/contributing/git.md

 Then you can commit new changes and push them to your remote fork.

-## Updating a repository clone with the upstream changes
+## Update repository clone with the upstream changes

 ```shell
 # If you are still in a branch created for a previous PR, move to main